 Back in the day, the breaks where they cut to the band used to be kind of annoying.
 I heard this one guitar player, G.E.
 Smith, who was the band leader from 1985-1995, had it in his contract to be on camera a certain amount of times per show, but I think that might be an urban legend created by haters who were tired of looking at his face every time they went to break, especially since a lot of times he’d look right into the camera.
 The player they go to the most now is the sax guy and he ignores the camera, so that’s cool.

-OK, this Career Day sketch is solid because Adam Driver commits 100 percent to his million-year-old-dad-from–There Will be Blood character, but Pete Davis, who has all the mojo right now, because he has collided worlds with pop star Ariana Grande, fucks up the sketch by not doing his job.
-He appears to be desperately stifling explosive laughter as Mr. Driver rants and raves in character, but what Mr. Davis is doing is the old Jimmy Fallon trick of drawing attention to himself by being cute.
+OK, this Career Day sketch is solid because Adam Driver commits 100 percent to his million-year-old-dad-from–There Will be Blood character, but Pete Davison, who has all the mojo right now, because he has collided worlds with pop star Ariana Grande, fucks up the sketch by not doing his job.
+He appears to be desperately stifling explosive laughter as Mr. Driver rants and raves in character, but what Mr. Davison is doing is the old Jimmy Fallon trick of drawing attention to himself by being cute.
 Saturday Night Live used to pride itself on having performers who would commit completely and not do what all the old and square teevee Variety Shows shows that preceded it did, which was show the performers mugging to the camera during sketches as a way to defend themselves from how shitty the bits were, and they’re just like “Hey, Show Biz, what’re ya gonna do.”
-This was a good sketch and Pete Davis pooped on it a little by being unprofesh.
+This was a good sketch and Pete Davison pooped on it a little by being unprofesh.